A young couple inspecting a house, potentially considering it for purchase.

 Rocket Mortgage® lets you get to house hunting sooner.

-Forgoing the mortgage contingency clause can be risky.
-If the buyer’s mortgage application falls through after they’ve waived the protective clause, the buyer will lose their earnest money deposit and be vulnerable to additional fees and potential lawsuits.
+Leaving out the mortgage contingency clause can be risky.
+If a buyer’s financing falls through without the protection of a mortgage contingency clause, they’ll likely lose their earnest money deposit and may open themselves up to additional fees and potential lawsuits.

-The mortgage contingency clause is a commonly used safety net to protect home buyers and sellers from unexpected changes during the home buying process.
-Both parties should be prepared to discuss lending terms during negotiations and understand the risks of waiving the clause entirely.
+The mortgage contingency clause is a commonly used safety net to protect home buyers and sellers from unexpected issues during the home buying process.
+Both parties should discuss lending terms during negotiations and understand the risks of waiving the clause.

-If you’re still early in your house hunt, get your mortgage approval started with Rocket Mortgage®.
-You can also give our Home Loan Experts a call at (833) 326-6018.
+If you’re still early in your house hunt, get started on your mortgage approval with Rocket Mortgage®.

 Victoria Araj